Cradle Coast, Launceston, Hobart

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-1. Apply design-thinking concepts and methods to develop equipment design solutions in response to real-world problems and requirements
+- Apply design-thinking concepts and methods to develop equipment design solutions in response to problems and requirements

-2. Use digital toolsets and digital literacies to enable the development of effective engineering designs and models
+- Use digital toolsets and digital literacies to develop engineering designs and models

 Please note: international students should refer to this page to get an indicative course cost.